Classical and Quantum Mechanics via Lie algebras: Subjective probability

 The application of the maximum entropy principle becomes reliable only if the information is available in form of the expectation values of a sufficient statistics of the true model; see, e.g., \sca{Barndorff-Nielsen} \cite{BarN}.
 Which statistical model may be considered sufficient depends on the true situation and is difficult to assess in advance.

-In particular, a Bayesian interpretation of statistical mechanics in the manner of Jaynes is aprropriate if and only if (i) correct, complete and sufficiently accurate information about the expectation of all relevant quantities is assumed to be known, and (ii) the noninformative prior is fixed by the constructions of Example \ref{e3.1}, namely as the correctly weighted Liouville measure in classical physics and as the microcanonical ensemble (the trace) in quantum physics.
-Only this guarantees that the knowledge assumed and hence the results obtained are completely impersonal and objective, as required for scientfic results, and agree with standard thermodynamics, as required for agreement with nature.
-However, this kind of knowledge is clearly completely hypothetical and has nothing to do with the real, subjective knowledge of real observers.
+In particular, a Bayesian interpretation of statistical mechanics in the manner of Jaynes is appropriate if and only if \begin{itemize} \item correct, complete and sufficiently accurate information about the expectation of all relevant quantities is assumed to be known, and \item the noninformative prior is fixed by the constructions of Example \ref{e3.1}, namely as the correctly weighted Liouville measure in classical physics and as the microcanonical ensemble (the trace) in quantum physics. \end{itemize} Only this guarantees that the knowledge assumed and hence the results obtained are completely impersonal and objective, as required for scientfic results, and agree with standard thermodynamics, as required for agreement with nature.
+However, this kind of knowledge is clearly completely hypothetical and has nothing to do with the real, partial and imprecise knowledge of real observers.